OULibraries/msys2-setup/README.md

 ## Configure SSH

+Most of our work on libraries systems happens via SSH.

-### Generate an SSH Key
+### Generate an SSH Key pair

-In the msys2 shell, run
+We use public/private key pairs to authenticate SSH connections.

+To generate a key pair, start the MSYS2 Shell, and run the following command
 ```
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```
-to generate an ssh keys.
-Fill in your personal email and a strong passphrase, but accept the defaults for everything else, including the key name and location.
+Fill in your personal email and a strong passphrase, but it's fine to accept the rest of the defaults.
+You may wish to include your username and the date in your key's filename, especially if you have multiple keys to keep track of.

 ### Set up SSH Agent